 Generally there is no downtime with the treatment and a person can continue his or her daily routine.
 Rest is recommended and it is ideal that the treatment is done at a time when you can take a few days off from work to ensure a quick recovery especially if you are getting it for the first time.

-To learn more about fractional CO2 or to schedule a procedure, visit us at Laser treatment in Bahrain.
+To learn more about fractional CO2 or to schedule a procedure, visit us at Laser treatment in Dubai.
 You can also sign up for a free online consultation if you are overseas or want to learn more before visiting by taking a minute to fill in the form given below.